Tax season is here again.

 - The total benefit paid to you in a calendar year.

 - The taxable amount of your benefit.

 - The amount of taxes withheld from your benefit.

-We feature an interactive tutorial about the 1099-R form on our website.
-It walks you through a sample 1099-R, and offers a short explanation of specific boxes on the form.
+If you have questions about the information on the form, we feature an interactive 1099-R tutorial on our website.
+It walks you through a sample 1099-R and offers a short explanation of specific boxes on the form.

 Changing Your Federal Tax Withholdings

 If you need to make changes to your federal withholding, you can send us a W-4P form at any time.
 You can use this form to change your withholding status, increase or decrease the number of your exemptions, or request that an additional amount be withheld.

 You can use our federal tax withholding calculator to see how these changes would affect your withholding.